touying-typ/touying/themes/dewdrop.typ

 ///   - `indent` is the indent of the outline in the sidebar.
 ///   - `short-heading` is whether the outline in the sidebar is short.
 ///
 /// - `mini-slides` is the configuration of the mini-slides.
 You can set the height, x, display-section, display-subsection, and short-heading of the mini-slides.
-Default is `(height: 4em, x: 2em, display-section: false, display-subsection: true, short-heading: true)`.
+Default is `(height: 4em, x: 2em, display-section: false, display-subsection: true, linebreaks: true, short-heading: true)`.
 ///   - `height` is the height of the mini-slides.
 ///   - `x` is the x of the mini-slides.
 ///   - `display-section` is whether the slides of section is displayed in the mini-slides.
+///   - `display-subsection` is whether the slides of subsections is displayed in the mini-slides.
-///   - `display-subsection` is whether we add linebreak between subsections.
+///   - `linebreaks` is whether or linebreaks are in between links for sections and subsections in the mini-slides.
 ///   - `short-heading` is whether the mini-slides is short.
 Default is `true`.
 ///
 /// - `footer` is the footer of the slides.
 Default is `none`.